Hopless in Central Oregon: Experience Scenic Cideries and Vino with a View

 The tasting room is in a huge white barn.
 As soon as you get a glass of vino you can either sit and relax on the patio by the pond or go explore the 15-acre vineyard.
 The views at Faith, Hope and Charity are larger than life, but take a closer look and you’ll find beauty everywhere.

 From the country to Bend’s Old Mill District, craft beverages know no boundaries.
-Atlas Cider serves up a good time in more ways than one at their taproom.
+Avid Cider serves up a good time in more ways than one at their taproom.
 From outdoor games to an indoor arcade and pool table, you’ll want to hang out here for a while.

-Not only can you taste their entire line of ciders, Atlas has fridges stocked with ciders from all around the Northwest and beyond.
+Not only can you taste their entire line of ciders, Avid has fridges stocked with ciders from all around the Northwest and beyond.
 With unique touches just about everywhere you glance, it’s impossible not to want to share this relatively new spot with everyone you know.

 A winery on the side of a highway might not sound idyllic, but with panoramic views of Smith Rock and the Cascades, that’s exactly what Maragas Winery is.